gemc/home/_examples/barrel_scintilator.md

 <br/>

 The output is defined by the entry `+goutput` in the jcard 'scintillator_array.jcard'.
-Two format are written out: 'text' and 'root'.
+Two formats are written out: 'text' and 'root'.

 Sets the desired number of cores, number of events, and verbosity in the jcard 'scintillator_array.jcard'.
 To run gemc: